-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.“We cannot afford to bury our heads in the sand and feel sorry for ourselves"
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.“We cannot afford to bury our heads in the sand and feel sorry for ourselves"

 By Hugo Greenhalgh